 Press the sleeves open with the seam allowance pressed towards the sleeve.

-Now you’re sleeves are right side up.
+Now your sleeves are right side up.
 Place the rounded neck pattern piece right side down on top of that, lining up the double notches.

-Sew 5/8” from the edge and finish the raw edge with you’re preferred method.
+Sew 5/8” from the edge and finish the raw edge with your preferred method.

 Repeat again with the last sleeve seam.
 Press flat with seam allowance towards the sleeves.

 It will look like the above photo when laying open and flat.